451936-2 Hurricane Ian Sanibel Island Access

 -

-Sanibel Causeway Emergency Restoration: Crews are completing final items west of the toll plaza.
-The 35 MPH speed limit has been restored west of the toll plaza.
-Reduced speed limits remain enforced east of the toll plaza.
+Sanibel Causeway Emergency Restoration: Reduced speed limits remain enforced east of the toll plaza.
 Pedestrians are not permitted on the Sanibel Causeway.

 The following work activities above are scheduled to occur, however unforeseen underground conditions and weather may affect this schedule.

 All users are urged to be courteous and pay attention as bicyclists share the road on the Causeway and vehicles are entering and existing at public beach access points of the Causeway Islands Park.
-Visitors may check www.leegov.com/parks for updated park information.
+Visitors may check www.leegov.com/parks for updates on amenities.